openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 ## Proposal

-The Installer allow users to provide a list of Failure Domains which contain informations about networking and storage.
+The Installer allow users to provide a list of Failure Domains which contain information about networking and storage.
 The cluster will be deployed in these domains on day 1 via IPI.
-The Installer will validate the informations given by the user and return an error if a resource doesn't exist or is incorrectly used.
+The Installer will validate the information given by the user and return an error if a resource doesn't exist or is incorrectly used.

 The cluster will be deployed in the different Failure Domains, following the Round Robin process.
 The first master will be deployed in the first domain, and once we have used all domains, we come back to the first one, etc.